mlr-org/mlr3/attic/api.md

   operation ion the reference.
 The convention is to clone the task first - e.g. in a complex function which would rewrite meta-view-info
 - BENUTZEN WIR CHAR ODER FACT (bei cols, target und features und allgemein?)
+- We might want to differentiate between binary and non-binary classification tasks

 ## TaskSupervised :: TaskAbstract
 ## TaskUnSupervised :: TaskAbstract